-The following is an example of a board and care facility:
+The following are examples of a board and care facility:

 - Nursing Home

 - Assisted Living Center

-- Licensed Personal Care Home
+- Licensed Personal Care Home AND Unlicensed Personal Care Home

-- Unlicensed Personal Care Home
+- Community Living Arrangement

 3. GA Department of Revenue (DOR)

 This section addresses possible enforcement or review actions that can be initiated by the Georgia Department of Revenue (DOR), Office of Special Investigations (OSI).
 The review and opening of a criminal or civil case would be based on the circumstances stated in a referral of financial exploitation reported to DOR OSI by a law enforcement agency, state agency, the attorney general's office, or a prosecuting attorney.